bnetkin34/MathFinal/README.md

 # MathFinal
-This is the math final for AP Calculus AB.
+This is the math project for AP Calculus AB.